Vinay-kumar770/OIBSIP/README.md

 # Task-3:
 **To-Do app**

-This To-Do web app adds, edits, and deletes the To-Dos.
+It is the To-Do web app that adds, edits, and deletes the To-Dos.

 These tasks are implemented by using HTML, CSS, and JavaScript.